Virtual Reality: 5 questions you should ask before jumping in

 “Virtual Reality… sounds cool and exciting!
 We need to get into VR!”

 At Little Chicken Game Company, we love clients who think this way.
 VR applications have a lot to offer – as educational or marketing tools, or just for fun.
 What intrigues us is that a technology thought to be limited to early adopters, is such a big game changer on so many levels.
-Virtual reality is changing how we think about concepting, creation, distribution, and the business models behind content.
+Virtual reality is changing how we think about concepting, creation, distribution, and the business models behind content, so VR devices are now an important market, so you can get it from retailers as HotRate to be able to play the games we develop.

 We are aware that this can make conceptualizing and developing VR applications quite daunting.
 Unlike traditional media, there are no standardized formats.
 TVs have standardized display-input; VR-headsets do not.
 You cannot simply swap your DVD into another machine and press play.
 VR applications are often bound to specific hardware and operating systems.
 Besides, not many people have access to a VR-headset at home.